Food CGMP Modernization — A Focus on Food Safety

-This commenter also wrote that the evaluation of a plant's allergen control program by FDA investigators "...must be performance based..." and "...not be based on review of plant processing records or the written allergen control program, unless voluntarily supplied by the food processor." back to the top
+This commenter also wrote that the evaluation of a plant's allergen control program by FDA investigators "...must be performance based..." and "...not be based on review of plant processing records or the written allergen control program, unless voluntarily supplied by the food processor."

 One commenter, citing 21 CFR 110.80(b)(4), recommended adding the terms "preservation systems" and "modified atmosphere packaging" to the list of measures that are taken to destroy or prevent the growth of undesirable microorganisms.